jappeace/jappeaceApplication/content/mtl.md

 since we pattern matched on an `Either` in `eitherFive` it can only possibly be `Either`, *in that situation*.
 But in other situations, like `maybeFive` it can still be something else.
-I once held a [presentation](https://www.youtube.com/watch?v=MPlrAe-XYMU&t=300s) about this as well that goes into detail explaining everything.
+I once held a [presentation](https://www.youtube.com/watch?v=MPlrAe-XYMU&t=300s) that explains everything about this.

 ## On composition and constraints

-Let's say for some reason our would need `moreMonad` for some reason:
+Let's say `assignIndexToVariables` would need `moreMonad` for some reason:

 ```haskell
 assignIndexToVariables ::